-Latex primers are great for blocking stains and even better when the surface has areas that were filled with paste.
-They provide a great flexible finish with excellent cracking resistance and are recommended to be used on bare wood.
-Before applying it, make sure you try it first in a small area to see if they raise the grain.
-Use on interior and exterior surfaces including woodwork, see if they raise the grain.
-Flexible primers shall be your best option for interior and exterior surfaces including woodwork, drywall, plaster, masonry, brick and painted metal, depending on the specific formula.
+Water-based, or "latex," primers are great for blocking stains and even better when the surface has areas that were filled with paste.
+They provide a great flexible finish with excellent cracking resistance and are recommended to be used on new drywall and bare wood.
+Before applying water-based primer to bare wood, test it in an inconspicuous area to make sure it does not raise the wood grain.
+Many water-based primers can also be used on plaster, masonry, brick, and painted metal, depending on the specific formula.
 In general, better-quality water-based primers use 100-percent acrylic resins and cost a little more than standard-quality formulas.